Pooling and Unitization Explained for Mineral Owners

 - Deadlines for responding

 If you do nothing, the state's default terms apply.
 In Oklahoma, an unleased owner who doesn't respond to a pooling order is typically pooled at 1/8 royalty with a cash bonus determined by the Corporation Commission.
-You may be entitled to more, so reading the order and responding is important.
+You may be entitled to more, so reading the order and responding before the deadline is important.

 How It Affects Your Payments